-- e.
-Confirmation of the volumes of cut, fill and unsuitable material; - f.
-The location and design of fill disposal sites within the Project Envelope, which shall not be located in any of the following:
+e.
+Confirmation of the volumes of cut, fill and unsuitable material;

-- i.
-Areas that are excessively wet, - ii.
-Gullies with perennial watercourses; - iii.
-Very steep slopes (> 28), - iv.
-Erosion prone land (land defined as land use capability units Vle17, Vle19, Vlle1 Vlle10, Vllle1 Vllle3, and Vllls1), - v.
-Stock ponds with habitat for indigenous species. - g.
-The engineering controls, supervision and certification that will be applied to each stage of development; - h.
+- f.
+The location and design of fill disposal sites within the Project Envelope, which shall not be located in any of the following: - i.
+Areas that are excessively wet; - ii.
+Gullies with perennial or intermittent watercourses; - iii.
+Very steep slopes (> 28 degrees); and, - iv.
+Erosion prone land (land defined as land use capability units Vle17, Vle19, Vlle1 Vlle10, Vllle1 Vllle3, and Vllls1)... - v.
+Stock ponds with habitat for indigenous species. - The engineering controls, supervision and certification that will be applied to each stage of development; - h.
 The specific erosion, stormwater and sediment control measures that will be applied to each stage of earthworks, and particularly the measures that will be applied to minimise sediment generation and sediment laden runoff to the Maitahi Wetland / Waitakahuruhuru Stream and the Omamari Station Wetland and Shrubland Crossings; - i.
 Ground stabilisation measures, particular for cut and fill slopes; - j.
 The engineering and management procedures for material sources, use, disposal and treatment, stockpiling, fill placement and disposal of unsuitable materials; - The specific dust control measures that will be applied to each stage of earthworks and fill disposal sites; - The location of the concrete batching plants within the Project Envelope, which shall be located at least 40 m from any wetland.
-In addition, the specific measures to contain / manage contaminant runoff and stormwater runoff from the concrete batching plants (e.g. bunds) shall be detailed; - m.
-The measures to ensure that worked areas (excluding hard stand areas) are rehabilitated and re-vegetated as soon as practicable following earthworks, including: - The identification of the vegetation or pasture types and re-vegetation material and techniques to be used for rehabilitation purposes; - The programme and timing of re-vegetation and maintenance activities so that stabilised surface coverage of 80% is achieved; - iii.
+In addition, the specific measures to contain / manage contaminant runoff and stormwater runoff from the concrete batching plants (e.g. bunds) shall be detailed; - The measures to ensure that worked areas (excluding hard stand areas) are rehabilitated and re-vegetated as soon as practicable following earthworks, including: - The identification of the vegetation or pasture types and re-vegetation material and techniques to be used for rehabilitation purposes; - The programme and timing of re-vegetation and maintenance activities so that stabilised surface coverage of 80% is achieved within two month of the completion of earthworks in a particular location; - iii.
 The retention of surface cover in order to reduce the effects from sediment-laden stormwater runoff; - iv.
 Contouring of side-throw material and grading out or feathering of any cut / fill batters to merge with the landform contours, where appropriate; and - v.
-The identification of weed management activities to be undertaken. - Details on the frequency of inspections and monitoring of all stormwater, dust, erosion and sediment control measures throughout each stage of construction works, including details of the experienced and appropriately qualified person responsible for inspections and monitoring. - 34A.
+The identification of weed management activities to be undertaken. - n.
+Details on the frequency of inspections and monitoring of all stormwater, dust, erosion and sediment control measures throughout each stage of construction works, including details of the suitably qualified and experienced person experienced and appropriately qualified person responsible for inspections and monitoring.

+- 34A.
 The consent holder shall provide a copy of the final Earthworks and Construction Management Plan required in accordance with Condition 33 to Mana Whenua Kaitiaki (Te Roroa) within five working days of it being certified by the Kaipara District Council.
-A copy of the correspondence provided to Mana Whenua Kaitiaki (Te Roroa) shall also be forwarded to the Resource ConsentsGroup Manager - Environmental Services, Kaipara District Council.
+A copy of the correspondence provided to Mana Whenua Kaitiaki (Te Roroa) shall also be forwarded to the Resource Consents Group Manager Environmental Services, Kaipara District Council. - 35.
 All earthworks required for the construction of the Kaiwaikawe Wind Farm shall be undertaken in accordance with the Auckland Council's "Guidelines for Earthworks in the Auckland Region, 2016 / 005."